killercup/trpl-ebook/trpl/getting-started.md

 }
 ```

 Save the file, and go back to your terminal window.
-On Linux or OSX, enter the
+On Linux or macOS, enter the
 following commands:

 ```bash